-Rick Santorum took advantage of Romney’s weak spots, winning evangelical and very conservative voters, and those focused on moral character, as well as late-deciders.
-One question is how well Santorum plays in states with fewer evangelicals participating; they accounted for a broad 57 percent in Iowa.
-Another is how well he withstands the newfound scrutiny his showing is sure to bring.
+Rick Santorum took advantage of Romney's weak spots, winning evangelical and very conservative voters, and those focused on moral character, as well as late-deciders.
+One question is how well Santorum plays in states with fewer evangelicals participating; they accounted for a broad 58 percent in Iowa.
+Another is how well he withstands the new found scrutiny his showing is sure to bring.

 If these candidates' pile-up added little clarity to the top of the race, it raised the winnowing question - how long the more distant finishers can stay in the contest, and if they leave, where their supporters go.

 The entrance poll was conducted for ABC News and its partner news organizations, and analyzed for ABC by Langer Research Associates.
-As noted, it found Santorum boosted by attendees who made their decision in just the last few days; they accounted for a broad 46 percent of participants, and he won 34 percent of them.
-He also won 35 percent of very conservatives (more than double Romney’s showing in this group), three in 10 strong supporters of the Tea Party movement and 32 percent of evangelicals.
+As noted, it found Santorum boosted by attendees who made their decision in just the last few days; they accounted for a broad 46 percent of participants, and he won 33 percent of them.
+He also won a third of very conservatives (more than double Romney's showing in this group), three in 10 strong supporters of the tea party movement and 32 percent of evangelicals.

 Strikingly, 23 percent of caucus-goers identified themselves as independents, up from just 13 percent in 2008.
-Paul won a smashing 43 percent of them, improving on his performance among independents in 2008, when he won 30 percent of this then-smaller group.
-Indeed, 52 percent of Paul’s supporters identified themselves as independents, or, a few, as Democrats – not as Republicans.
-(Paul likewise won the roughly four in 10 Iowans who were attending their first caucus, many of them independents.)
+Paul won a smashing 44 percent of them, improving on his performance among independents in 2008, when he won 30 percent of this then-smaller group.
+Indeed, 53 percent of Paul's supporters identified themselves as independents, or, a few, as Democrats - not as Republicans.
+Paul likewise won the roughly four in 10 Iowans who were attending their first caucus, many of them independents.

 Seventy-six percent of Paul's supporters decided early - more than a few days ago - raising questions about his ability to draw fresh converts.
 By contrast, 64 percent of Santorum's supporters decided on him in just the last few days, a key quality if it plays elsewhere.
 On this Romney landed between the two.

 But other attributes worked less well for Romney.
-Romney drew 35 percent of those looking mainly for experience in a candidate, while 28 percent supported Gingrich.
-And those looking chiefly for a “true conservative” divided between Paul and Santorum – a mere 1 percent in this group backed Romney, underscoring his challenges in the strongly conservative wing of the party.
+He and Newt Gingrich split those looking mainly for experience in a candidate, with 33 and 29 percent, respectively.
+And those looking chiefly for a "true conservative" divided between Paul and Santorum - a mere one percent in this group backed Romney, underscoring his challenges in the strongly conservative wing of the party.

-While the economy led the list of most important issues, cited by 42 percent, a significant number (34 percent) said it was the federal budget deficit instead.
+While the economy led the list of most important issues, cited by 42 percent, a significant number, 34 percent, said it was the federal budget deficit instead.
 And while Romney won economy voters, Paul prevailed among those more concerned with the deficit.
-Abortion was a far less-mentioned top issue, but among those who selected it, a thumping 58 percent picked Santorum, in keeping with his strong showing among evangelicals and very conservatives.
+Abortion was a far less-mentioned top issue, but among those who selected it, a thumping 57 percent picked Santorum, in keeping with his strong showing among evangelicals and very conservatives.

 Another question, though, is how well the Iowa caucuses themselves translate more broadly.
 Compared with all Republicans nationally, as well as the general public, there are some striking differences: